+Frequently Asked Questions

+Whakatāne District Council elections

+General Information

-Frequently Asked Questions relating to the Whakatāne District Council elections
+Q1.
+When is the next Whakatāne District Council election?

-Ge neral Information Q1 When is the next Whakatāne District Council election?
-A Election day is Saturday 8 October 2016 and voting closes at midday on that day.
-The voting period starts on Friday 16 September 2016.
-Q2 Who is running the election? Α The electoral officer has full responsibility for running the election.
-Q3 What is the name of the electoral officer?
-A The electoral officer is: Dale Ofsoske, Independent Election Services Ltd Electoral Office: Level 2, 198 Federal Street, Auckland Phone: 0800 922 822 Email: dale.ofsoske@electionservices.co.nz The deputy electoral officer is: Janie Storey, Whakatāne District Council Administration Offices, Civic Centre, 14 Commerce Street, Whakatāne Phone: 07 306 0530 Email: janie.storey@whakatane.govt.nz Q4 What type of electoral system is used?
-A The FPP (first past the post) electoral system is used for the Whakatāne District Council and the Bay of Plenty Regional Council and the STV (single transferable voting) electoral system is used for the Bay of Plenty District Health Board.
-Q5 What issues (elections) can we vote for?
-A Electors will be able to vote for the Mayor, Ward Councillors, Community Board Members, Bay of Plenty Regional Council Members and Bay of Plenty District Health Board Members.
-Q6 What is the role of the Mayor, Councillors and Community Board Members?
-A presides at Council meetings; attends and participates at meetings of committees and working parties; reads agenda and other materials before meetings; leads the Council and co-ordinates Council political activity; speaks on behalf of the Council; represents the Council on related organisations, where appointed; attends and participates at conferences and seminars; attends to complaints and enquiries from members of the public;
+A Election day is Saturday 12 October 2019 with voting closing at 12 noon.
+The voting period starts on Friday 20 September 2019.

+Q2.
+Who runs the election?

+A The electoral officer has full responsibility for running the election.

+Q3.
+What is the name of the electoral officer and deputy electoral officer?

+A The electoral officer is:

+Dale Ofsoske, Independent Election Services Ltd Electoral Office: Level 2, 198 Federal Street, Auckland Phone: 0800 922 822 Email: dale.ofsoske@electionservices.co.nz

+The deputy electoral officer is:

+Janie Storey, Whakatāne District Council Administration Offices, Civic Centre, 14 Commerce Street, Whakatāne Phone: 07 306 0530 Email: janie.storey@whakatane.govt.nz

+Q4.
+What type of electoral system is used?

+A The FPP (first past the post) electoral system is used for the Whakatāne District Council and the Bay of Plenty Regional Council elections and the STV (single transferable voting) electoral system is used for the Bay of Plenty District Health Board.
+For a more detailed explanation of these electoral systems, refer Q47 and Q48.

+Q5.
+What elections can we vote for?

+A Electors will be able to vote for the mayor, ward councillors, community board members,

+Bay of Plenty Regional Council members and

+Bay of Plenty District Health Board members.

+Q6.
+What is the role of the mayor and councillors?

-- presides at civic ceremonies; - hosts visiting groups, including overseas delegations; - attends and speaks at local functions, sometimes opening them; - declaring a state of civil defence emergency in the district if the need arises.
+- A The mayor: - presides at council meetings; - attends and participates at meetings of committees and working parties; - reads agenda and other materials before meetings; - leads the council and co-ordinates council political activity; - speaks on behalf of the council; - represents the council on related organisations, where appointed; - attends and participates at conferences and seminars; - attends to complaints and enquiries from members of the public; - presides at civic ceremonies; - hosts visiting groups, including overseas delegations; - attends and speaks at local functions, sometimes opening them; - declaring a state of civil defence emergency in the district if the need arises. - A Mayor and councillors: - participate in strategic and long-term planning for the whole district; - develop policy across a wide range of activities and services; - represent the district at functions as required;

-Mayor & Councillors:

-- participate in strategic and long-term planning for the whole district; - develop policy across a wide range of activities and services; - represent the district at functions as required; - review and develop bylaws for the district; - advocate on a wide range of issues; - coordinate and form partnerships with other spheres of government and other agencies; - participate in the appointment and performance review of the Chief Executive; - act on all these matters within a legislative and regulatory framework, and setting a budget and rates; - monitor the performance of the Council organisation.

-Community Board Members:

-- promote residents' issues and initiatives to the board and the Council; - monitor the provision of Council services and advocates changes as necessary; - engage in community development activities in conjunction with the Council; - take a proactive stance anticipating strategies and policies that may be needed; - represent the community to other agencies; - promote the role of the Community Board in the wider community; - work cooperatively with the Council.
+- review and develop bylaws for the district; - advocate on a wide range of issues; - coordinate and form partnerships with other spheres of government and other agencies; - participate in the appointment and performance review of the chief executive: - act on all these matters within a legislative and regulatory framework; - setting a budget and rates; - monitor the performance of the council organisation. - A Community board members: - promote residents' issues and initiatives to the board and the council; - monitor the provision of council services and advocate changes as necessary; - engage in community development activities in conjunction with the council; - take a proactive stance anticipating strategies and policies that may be needed; - represent the community to other agencies; - promote the role of the community board in the wider community; - work cooperatively with the council.